thriveweb/deking-new/content/pages/about-finance.md

       application and best of all there is No Interest.

-      Payment plans can range from 12 months to 36 months depending on your circumstances
+      Payment plans are for 12 months, or longer options are available with an additional facility fee.
     title: What is a HSBC Payment Plan?
   - content: >-
       Please read your HSBC continuing credit payment plan agreement carefully.